sdcondon/SCFirstOrderLogic/README.md

 [![NuGet version (SCFirstOrderLogic)](https://img.shields.io/nuget/v/SCFirstOrderLogic.svg?style=flat-square)](https://www.nuget.org/packages/SCFirstOrderLogic/) [![NuGet downloads (SCFirstOrderLogic)](https://img.shields.io/nuget/dt/SCFirstOrderLogic.svg?style=flat-square)](https://www.nuget.org/packages/SCFirstOrderLogic/)

-This repository contains the source code for the SCFirstOrderLogic NuGet package - in addition to its tests, benchmarks, alternative implementations, example domains and documentation website.
+This repository contains the source code for the SCFirstOrderLogic NuGet package - along with its tests, performance benchmarks, and documentation website.
+It also contains some example domains and alternative algorithm implementations, which are used in the tests and performance benchmarks.

 ## Package Documentation